kyc30090/Starships/client/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (client), you can run:

+### `npm install`
+To get all the required packages installed locally.
+### `npm run build`
+Builds the app for production to copy to API folder.
+This simplified local run to serve UI in API server.
+In API folder `dotnet run` will serve both backend and frontend.
+Open browser http://localhost:5293/ to start UI.

+---
+Default React Readme
+---

 ### `npm start`